 "In my experience, late packages arrive not long after the date listed.
 Please wait a little longer, until December 20, 2013, before requesting a refund or replacement.
 Otherwise, you might have to return a package.
 We hope to see you again soon."

 Well, Amazon, you will see us again ... and again and again — for an extra month!

-And to prove it's no fluke, mere days after the above incident, another package of ours arrived late and we decided to push our luck by requesting the extension again.
+And to prove it was no fluke, mere days after the above incident, another package of ours arrived late and we decided to push our luck by requesting the extension again.
 And again, it was granted!
-Two delayed packages, two 1-month Prime extensions!
+Two delayed packages, two one-month Prime extensions!

-If you're not an Amazon Prime subscriber, you're not completely out of luck.
-Using the same policy, you can have your shipping fees reimbursed for the tardy item.
+If you're not an Amazon Prime member, you're not completely out of luck.
+Using the same policy, you can have your shipping fees refunded for the tardy item.
 It's not a month of free shipping, but it's not a bad apology for a late item, either.